OpenEstate/OpenEstate-PHP-Wrapper-WebsiteBaker/README.md

 As one certain feature of this software, the managed properties can be exported to any website that supports PHP.
-Together with this module, the exported properties can be easily integrated into a *CMS made simple* based website without any frames.
+Together with this module, the exported properties can be easily integrated into a *WebsiteBaker* based website without any frames.

 ### Deutsch